kuldeep-shr/restaurant-reservation-api/README.md

 **Add On Feature**

-   After the reservation of all Table, agian, we can make the booking but it's in the pending queue, maximum will be **5**
+   If Restaurant has full booked, again, we can make the booking but it's in the pending state, maximum will be **5**